Towsif007/my-assignment-9/README.md

 # LEXICON IELTS CENTER

-Open [https://ecstatic-haibt-6bed89.netlify.app/services](https://ecstatic-haibt-6bed89.netlify.app/services) to view it in the browser.
+Open [Netlify App](https://ecstatic-haibt-6bed89.netlify.app/services) to view it in the browser.